 The following policy is effective for travel after March 1, 2016

 - Travel must be identified in the Annual International Travel Plan.
-Economic Development and Trade (EDT) prepares a list of all Premier/Minister/MLA proposed international travel for preliminary support on a quarterly basis.
-This plan is not a public document and is only available to the Premier, DMs, ADMs’ cross-ministry team and EDT.
+Economic Development, Trade and Tourism (EDTT) prepares a list of all Premier/Minister/MLA proposed international travel for preliminary support on a quarterly basis.
+This plan is not a public document and is only available to the Premier, DMs, ADMs’ cross-ministry team and EDTT.

 - Missions must support Alberta’s current international objectives and priorities.